-Not to be confused with a HELOC, a home equity loan is not a revolving line of credit, but a straightforward loan.
-You’ll receive a lump sum payment up front and then pay it off over the course of the loan term.
-There is one key similarity though: The home equity loan is also a secured loan that counts your home as collateral.
+Unlike a HELOC, a home equity loan is not a revolving line of credit, but a fixed interest rate installment loan.
+You can borrow money in a lump sum up front and then pay it off in fixed monthly installments over the loan term.
+There is one key similarity though: both home equity loans and HELOCs are secured loans that use your house as collateral.

-“A lot of people are in the position where they can profitably refinance their mortgage, and so that becomes the avenue through which they can access their home equity,” McBride says.
+“[When] people are in the position where they can profitably refinance their mortgage, [a cash-out refinance] becomes the avenue through which they can access their home equity,” McBride says.

 That was the case in 2020 and 2021, where record-low mortgage rates spurred a huge wave of cash-out refinancing.
 Now, though, with mortgage rates above 5% and projected to keep rising, cash-out refinancing is a less viable option for many homeowners.